trinhudo/trinhudo.github.io/research.md

 # Research Interests

-- Applied statistics and probability in wireless communications channel modeling and statistical characterization
+- Applied probability and statistics for wireless channel modeling and statistical characterization
 - Resource allocation and performance analysis of wireless networks
-- Applied artificial intelligence and machine learning in wireless communications
+- Applied artificial intelligence and machine learning for wireless communications

 ---